mehdi-fathi/eloquent-filter/README.md

 }
 ```
--**Note** that fields of query string be same methods of trait.
-Use trait in your model:

 ### Custom Detection Condition

-Sometimes you want to make your own custom condition for make new query that eloquent filter doesn't support it by default.
-Good news you can make
+Sometimes you want to make your custom condition to make a new query that Eloquent Filter doesn't support that by default.
-custom condition in the eloquent filter from now on.
-In fact you can make condition for the generate new query after check by that (New feature :fire: ).
+The good news is you can make a custom condition in the eloquent filter from now on.

+You can make conditions to generate a new query after checking by that.
+ (New feature :fire: ).
 For example :

-We must make two class first class to detect conditions another class to generate query.
+We must have two classes.
+The First detects conditions second class generates the query.

-- Step 1: Create a class to detect the condition
+- Step 1: Create a class to detect some of the conditions

 ```php